218 Stouffer Hall

 National Certified Counselor

-Holly Branthoover joined the IUP faculty in 2004.
+Holly Branthoover (she/her/hers) joined the IUP faculty in 2004.
 She is an NCC, LPC and holds a K-12 certification as a school counselor.
 She received her master’s degree in community counseling and her doctorate in counselor education and supervision at Duquesne University.

 For her dissertation, she conducted a pilot study on the applicability of emotional intelligence training to pre-release male inmates.
 Branthoover also attended Indiana University of Pennsylvania for her bachelor’s degree in criminology pre-law with